otrack/cloud-computing-infrastructures/scaling/README.md

 **[Q]** Run the workload for one client by varying the number of images that are pushed.
 What is the average time taken by Pdfmagic to answer?
-Plot the time distribution for 100 images.
+Make a plot of the time distribution for 100 images.

 ### 5.2 Multiple clients